sammy-hutch/dungeon-crawler/README.md

 - remove hittable class (usable.py)
 - bug in line of sight north tiles not blocked - something to do with the doors
 - refactor python data and content data files (src/data/ and content/data/) to be more consistent. e.g. add dictionaries for all objects which objects.py needs to reference
+- spawn npcs not next to walls (same logic as stairs) and not on stairs and give them solid bodies, and make moving into them trigger interactions

 ## short-term tasks
 - persist state of objects in level save file (open doors currently default to being closed)